Thinking about a career in Chaplaincy and/or gaining valuable experience working with hospital patients, families and staff?

 "Students experience different family systems and values at work as well as diverse expressions of spirituality and theologies.” – John Valentino: Director, Clinical Pastoral Education

-“Our CPE symposia are important – three times a year we bring together roughly 100 students and staff, from many religious denominations and diversified economic, lifestyle, cultural and ethnic populations, to learn together from experts and to benefit from this contact with each other.
+“Our CPE symposia are important – two times a year we bring together roughly 100 students and staff, from many religious denominations and diversified economic, lifestyle, cultural and ethnic populations, to learn together from experts and to benefit from this contact with each other.
 Our topics have been cutting edge: palliative care, integrative medicine, cultural competence. – Rabbi Dr. Bonita E. Taylor: ACPE Supervisor, Clinical Faculty, and Director, Jewish Chaplaincy Education

 Read "The Art and Discipline of Clinical Pastoral Education: What I Learned on Shadowing a Chaplain."